detsam/indepstate-cc/app/services/dealTrackers/README.md

 - `takePoints` / `stopPoints` – fill `- Take Points::` and `- Stop Points::` when provided
 - `tradeRisk` – replaces `- Trade Risk::` when defined
 - when `status` is `take`, the tracker sets `- Homework:: [[Analysis.
 Right Direction]]`
+- `tradeSession` – fills the `- Trade Session::` line when supplied